Europe's employment aid keeps jobs from vanishing - for now - KVIA

 “I can say, ‘You come 70% of the hours, or 50% or 30%.’
 One doesn’t have to say either all or nothing,” he said.
 “When the crisis is past and the demand for labor rises, then the business owner has exactly the right staff available right away and doesn’t have to find new people.”

-The support also bolsters a country’s entire economy.
+The support also bolsters the entire economy.
 “When someone is afraid that their job will be lost in the near future, that person limits their consumption, they don’t buy a new car and spend less money, and that has in turn an effect on the macro-economy,” Schaefer said.

 Short-work schemes proved their value during the Great Recession in Germany, where 1.4 million workers took part.
-Encouraging companies to keep workers meant the unemployment rate barely budged even as the economy plummeted, rising from 7.3% in January 2009 to 7.5% in December that year even as the economy shrank a painful 5% percent.
+The unemployment rate only edged up, from 7.3% in January 2009 to 7.5% in December that year, even as the economy shrank a painful 5%.
 Growth then quickly rebounded.

-It’s the flip side of a European labor market, where worker protections are often blamed for deterring hiring in good times.
-It took seven years for unemployment to drop from a peak of just over 12% in 2013 in euro-currency countries to 7.3% in February, before the economic impact of the coronavirus crisis hit.
+It’s the flip side of a European labor market, where worker protections are often blamed for deterring hiring in good times and where income taxes are higher to pay for the safety nets.
+It took seven years for unemployment to drop from a peak of over 12% in 2013 in euro-currency countries to 7.3% in February.

 Femke Zimmermann, manager of Brasserie Berlage in The Hague in the Netherlands, has her eye on re-opening even as she spends most days at home looking after her 1-year-old and 5-year-old sons while the restaurant’s owners pay her with government help.